logicplace/pm-dev-docs/hardware/lcd/README.md

 * Segments: 132
 * Commons: 65
 * Display RAM: 132x65 = 8580 bits
+  * The final row is not for graphical data, but is allocated to the static indicator subsystem.
 * Microprocessor interface: 8-bit parallel
 * Frequency: 33 KHz
 * Package: Chip on Glass (COG)